belgattitude/php-java-bridge/README.md

     - `Java.inc`: *obsolete php client, replaced by [soluble-japha](https://github.com/belgattitude/soluble-japha)*
     - `script-api.jar`: *obsolete javax.script package.
 Included from Java 1.6, see [doc](https://docs.oracle.com/javase/7/docs/api/index.html?javax/script/AbstractScriptEngine.html)*

+Note that if you intend to build the `Java.inc` client, you must be sure to install php < 7.0 on your machine.
+In case you have multiple version installed, run ant with `ant -buildfile build-php5.6.xml`.

 ## Future

 - Modernize documentation